autocrypt/autocrypt/doc/level1.rst

 - set ``state`` to ``mutual`` if the Autocrypt header contained a ``prefer-encrypt=mutual`` attribute, or ``nopreference`` otherwise

-A message with a content-type of ``multipart/report`` can be assumed to be auto-generated, and SHOULD be ignored if it does not contain an ``Autocrypt`` header.
-This in particular avoids triggering a ``reset`` state from received Message Disposition Notifications (:rfc:`3798`).

 .. _spam-filters:

 .. todo::